What makes a great training course? We’ve done a lot of research on this, and worked with some great trainers to find the answer.

 We’ve found that however strong the performance skills of the trainer, it is about how relevant the student finds it to them.
 A great course is one where the learner says: “It felt personalised to my needs and I could see exactly how I could apply it in my work.”

-As a trainer are you more focused on the course objectives that you enter the training room with, or the personal needs of the specific individuals in that room?
-Here’s 3 tips on how to make it learner focused:
+As a trainer, are you more focused on the course objectives that you enter the training room with, or the personal needs of the specific individuals in that room?

-3) Be flexible.
+- Be flexible.
 Your aim is to make your learners more effective in their job, not to cover the agenda.
 Be prepared to drop subjects.
 Be prepared to cover functions not on the outline.
-(But keep a structure: Learn, review, test – even if you are creating on the fly.)
+(But keep to the structure: Learn, review, test – even if you are creating on the fly.)

 Double the Benefits of Your Training

-A learner focused course brings twice the benefits of a generic course.
-I know that from the post course analysis we do, following up students some time after their course.
+A learner-focused course brings twice the benefits of a generic course.
+I know that from the post-course analysis we do, following up with learners 3 months after their course.
 We ask them to estimate how much time they have gained from increased productivity and we ask about how the course was for them.